JanaMakovcova/Garden/README.md

 #Garden

-Project made at hackathon (Brno, 21.5.2018) by group of six girls from Czechitas.
+Project was created at hackathon (Brno, 21.5.2018) by group of six girls from Czechitas.

 #### Backend in Java EE:

-Adela Novakova, Jana Makovcova
+Adéla Novaková, Jana Makovcová

 #### Front-end in HTML, CSS, JS:

-Jitka Novotna, Jana Marashli, ..
+Jitka Novotná, Jana Marashli, Kateřina Blatná a Olga Gorblyanska